 Previously we wrote on How to root Samsung galaxy s8 with KingoRoot.
 In this blog post, we will discuss how to root Samsung Galaxy Tab 4.

-Android is truly an open source platform which enables its users to run the device willingly.
+Android is truly an open-source platform that enables its users to run the device willingly.
 Over the years the expanding eco-system of applications and plenty of outstanding and robust features, Android has provided the capacity to its devices to do the optimum performance.
-Having all these facilities and better ways to operate an Android device, there are also many ways which make the OS more charming and fascinating for the users.
+Having all these facilities and better ways to operate an Android device, there are also many ways that make the OS more charming and fascinating for the users.
 How is it possible?
 It is possible through rooting the device and do whatever you want and break the rules which have been restricted by default.
 This piece of article will enable you to root the Samsung Android devices which also include the Samsung Galaxy Tab 4, by using plenty of methods and available software on the web.

 But users need to know the best and effective way to root the device, safely and accurately.
-Therefore, the user has to make some sort of preparations before the initiating the rooting process.
-In case, you are looking for the way to install root-only apps on your Samsung Galaxy Tab 4 (10.1).
+Therefore, the user has to make some sort of preparations before initiating the rooting process.
+In case, you are looking for a way to install root-only apps on your Samsung Galaxy Tab 4 (10.1).
 Then don’t go away further, just take a look as under, and get to know that how to gain root access on your brand new Samsung Galaxy Tab 4 (10.1) and get plenty of out of it.

-When you have made your mind to root the Samsung Galaxy Tab 4 device, then you have to prepare for following mention things.
+When you have made your mind to root the Samsung Galaxy Tab 4 device, then you have to prepare for the following mention things.

 - Delete all the pre-installed apps of your device added by manufacturers.